-Look, I’m not saying that bone broth is a magical cure for everything, BUT I do know that in conjunction with a healthy diet, bone broth will provide a boost of essential nutrients and help your body heal.
+Look, I’m not saying that bone broth is a magical cure for everything (it can do wonders though), BUT I do know that in conjunction with a healthy diet, bone broth will provide a boost of essential nutrients and help your body heal.
 If you hate the idea of drinking bone broth straight then you can use it in stews, soups or to replace water when cooking rice or quinoa.
 I usually make a whole lot of bone broth for the week and keep a tub in the fridge (it lasts up to a week) and put the remainder in tubs in the freezer to readily add to a pot to defrost for a meal or a drink!

 Have you tried bone broth?
 What are your thoughts?

 - 800 g beef bones

 - 1 cinnamon stick

 - Place all the ingredients in a pressure cooker/slow cooker